Cohomological properties of multinorm-one tori: Introduction

 One of the main interests is to know whether the Hasse norm principle holds for $L/k$.
 That is, if an element $x\in k^\times$ is a local norm everywhere for $N_{L/k}$, whether or not it lies in $N_{L/k}(L^\times)$.
 The special case where $L=K$ is a field extension of $k$ is the original problem of Hasse.
 Let

 be the Tate--Shafarevich group for $L/k$, where $\A_L=\prod_{i} \A_{K_i}$ is the ad\`ele ring of $L$.
 This is the obstruction group for the Hasse norm principle.
 Studying the group $\Sha(L/k)$ is the same as that studying the Tate--Shafarevich group $\Sha^1(k, T_{L/k})$ of the torus $T_{L/k}$ (see \eqref{eq:ShaT} and \eqref{eq:2.4}), and it has been investigated by several authors; see \cite{hurlimann, prasad-rapinchuk, pollio-rapinchuk,pollio,demarche-wei,BLP19, lee:jpaa2022} and the references therein.
+An explicit formula for the class number of $T_{L/k}$ is given by Fan-Yun Hung et al.~\cite{hung-yu}.

 In \cite{BLP19} the authors gave an approach for computing $\Sha^1(k,T_{L/k})$ or equivalently its Pontryagin dual $\Sha^1(k,T_{L/k})^\vee \simeq \Sha^2(k, \wh T_{L/k})$ by Poitou--Tate duality.
 Here $\wh T$ denotes the character group of a $k$-torus $T$.
 Write $L=K\times K'$ as the product of two \'etale $k$-algebras.
 Set $E:=K\otimes_k K'$ and define a morphism of $k$-tori